 Tag by Product/Service

 If you’re a company that sells different products or services, categorizing tags could mean the difference for a good customer onboarding experience.
-For instance, using tags you could compare the different products and see which ones are selling better.
+For instance, using tags, you could compare the different products and see which ones sell better.

-If you are already tagging projects by product or service, you now are also better able to compare the onboarding process to create a consistent experience for your customers.
+If you are already tagging projects by product or service, you can now better compare the onboarding process to create a consistent experience for your customers.

 Tag by Company Size